 While in the Library, you may connect your wireless device and receive high-speed Internet access completely free of charge.
 You will need an 802.11b or 802.11g wireless card installed on your device.
 Many devices will be able to automatically detect our wireless network.
 You will also need to have a library card in good standing to access the wireless network.

-Sorry, library staff is not trained to troubleshoot your wireless device.
+Sorry, library staff are not trained to troubleshoot your wireless device.
 All patrons who want to use this service are expected to be familiar with their own equipment.
 If your device does not connect correctly and you have checked the following wireless card settings, we suggest you contact the manufacturer of the hardware or software.
 The library is not responsible for any changes you make to your device settings.
 In addition, the library cannot guarantee your equipment will work with this service.

 Wireless mode or network type = 802.11b or 802.11g